Luthier's contemporary 5-string lira

 • Depth: 4 cm

-• Construction time: 1 month approx. (may be less)
+• Construction Time: 1 month approx.

 • After-sales support: Not included (consult)

-• Case: Not included (EXTRA$50)
+• Case: Not included (consult)

 • Maintenance: Not included (consult)